Iran – 10 Things You didn’t Know

 Sweets are a big part of culture here!
-You never come empty handed when paying a visit.
-Iranian will refuse taking money for hosting you but will be happy to accept sweets.
-Life and honour savers to all tourist in this beautiful country.
+You never come empty-handed when paying a visit.
+Iranian will refuse to take money for hosting you but will be happy to accept sweets.
+Life and honor savers to all tourists in this beautiful country.
 Never underestimate the power of sweets in Iran.

 6. Everybody is a PhD!

-Third reason is that there is not much entertainment available to youths.
-Clubs, dancing and drinking don’t take focus away from study.
+The third reason is that there is not much entertainment available to youths.
+Clubs, dancing, and drinking don’t take focus away from study.
 Like it often happens in Poland or other European countries.

 7. Crazy Drivers

-I though that after Benin I have seen everything and there is no surprising me in this field.
-Oh how naive and wrong of me that was.
+I thought that after Benin I have seen everything and there is no surprising me in this field.
+Oh, how naive and wrong of me that was.

-Iran is by far the most crazy place to drive in the whole world!
+Iran is by far the craziest place to drive in the whole world!
 Official!